Celebrate the Great Outdoors at LBJ Memorial Grove

-This year, The Corps Network (TCN) will recognize Great Outdoors Month with their 5th annual Great Outdoors Day of Service on Friday, June 15 in Washington, D.C.
+In 2018, The Corps Network (TCN) will recognize Great Outdoors Month with their 5th annual Great Outdoors Day of Service on Friday, June 15 in Washington, D.C.
 Each year, the event brings together volunteers and young adults from conservation corps from across the country to help address the backlogged maintenance needs at park units in our nation’s capital.
 Their goal is to “inspire people to get outside and contribute to the preservation of America’s natural spaces…All of us can pitch in to maintain the places and habitats that support our favorite activities.”

 This year, TCN is partnering with the National Park Service at Lyndon Baines Johnson Memorial Grove, where outdoor enthusiasts, friends of the corps movement, and young people currently serving in the corps will participate in invasive species removal at the site where President Johnson came to escape from the stresses of building a Great Society.